 - The 28S rRNA of the 60S ribosomal subunit functions as the peptidyl transferase (synthesizes the peptide bonds between amino acids during translation).
 The 28S rRNA is another example of a ribozyme.

 - Eukaryotes have eukaryotic elongation factors (eEFs) that function very similarly to EF-Tu and EF-G from bacteria.
-Eukaryotic eEF1 functions similarly to EF-Tu in bacteria, delivering charged tRNA molecules to the A site of the ribosome.
-Eukaryotic eEF2 functions similarly to EF-G in bacteria, moving the ribosome one codon towards the 3’ end of the mRNA after the peptidyl transferase reaction has taken place.
+The eukaryotic eEF1 protein functions similarly to EF-Tu in bacteria, delivering charged tRNA molecules to the A site of the ribosome.
+The eukaryotic eEF2 protein functions similarly to EF-G in bacteria, moving the ribosome one codon towards the 3’ end of the mRNA after the peptidyl transferase reaction has taken place.
 Both eEF1 and eEF2 cleave GTP molecules.

 - Describe the events involved in one translation elongation cycle.